Exploit Writing Tutorial: ROP with Shellcode

 2 - Tutorial Companion

-All the scripts, sources code and compiled program used here can be found in the
+All the scripts, sources code and compiled program used here can be found in the tutorial companion repository hosted on my Github account.

 $ git clone https://github.com/VincentDary/rop-with-shellcode.git